 The Pearl River Delta was Yang Zhen's inspiration for Delta, his latest work that will have its world premiere at DANCE 2019.
 One of the most densely populated, highly industrialized zones in the world is arising here.
 Yang Zhen is interested in the social results of this development: concentrated luxury and underdeveloped regions, migration movements, co-existence, integration, ostracism, and the effects the pace of life in the dense cities has on the inhabitants.

 Director and choreographer: Yang Zhen

-Performers: Summer Wang, Fu Binjing, Djani Teta Katumbayi, Lou Hio Mei, Wong In Fan, Albert Garcia, Loku Ero Nikaido, Danny Lau Pui-Lung, Mui Cheuk-Yin
+Performers: Summer Wang, Fu Binjing, Simon Abbe, Lou Hio Mei, Wong In Fan, Albert Garcia, Ioku Ero Nikaido, Danny Lau Pui-Lung, Mui Cheuk-Yin, Djani Teta Katumbayi

 Lighting design: Yang Zhen